 The Square — How You Locate Yourself in Space

-Orientation, Boundary, and the First Field of Direction
+The Geometry of Orientation and the First Field of Awareness

 Introduction: Stability Is Not Yet Direction